goncaloroque30/GRAPE-Docs/docs/IO/GeopackageFiles.md

 For presentational purposes it might be required to create noise contours.
 To accomplish that, it is necessary to interpolate the point data.
 In the QGIS toolbox, choose the `TIN interpolation` algorithm.
 Change the vector layer to the layer containing the noise run output and change the interpolation attribute to `exposure_db`.
 Press the green `+`.
 For `Extent` you can choose the same layer. `Output raster size` lets you set the resolution for your output.
 It is recommended to set a resolution of at least 100x100.
 Run the algorithm.
 A new layer `Interpolated` is added to the project containing the results.

 Upon creation, the layer is temporary.
 To make it permanent, right click the layer and choose `Export`, then `Save as...`.
 For format, leave GeoTIFF.
 Under file name, choose the path where you want to save your interpolation (ideally your project folder).
 Make sure to set the CRS to your project CRS.
 Now press `OK`.
 You can now remove the temporary layer from your project.
 To restyle the new layer, right click and navigate to `Properties`.
 In the `Symbology` tab, select the render type `Singleband pseudocolor`.
 The folder symbol allows to import custom color maps.
-Click it, and navigate to `GRAPE/res/Examples/QGIS styles` and selct the provided color map.
+Click it, and navigate to `GRAPE/res/Examples/QGIS styles` and select the provided color map.
 Press apply and close the symbology window to see the results.
+--->